 While it's true that the speed between even the UHS-1 cards does vary, the differences just aren't noticeable enough to worry about.
 That's why we've focused purely on the best value for money, as there is a considerably larger difference between the prices of two micro SD cards than there is the speed.

 What Size/Capacity Micro SD Card Should I Buy?

-SanDisk has finally released a Micro SD card with a capacity of 400GB, which is a fantastic option for Switch owners who plan to download a lot of retail games, but of course, it comes with a high price tag at the moment.
+SanDisk has finally released a Micro SD card with a capacity of 400GB, which is a fantastic option for Switch owners who plan to download a lot of games, but it comes with a high price tag at the moment.

 PNY has just released a 512GB Micro SD card too, with a similarly eye-watering price tag.
 This is the largest micro SD card from a respected manufacturer that we have seen.
 If you have that sort of cash to spend, this could be the ultimate option for your Switch.

 On the other end of the scale you can pick up a very cheap 128GB Micro SD card, but chances are you'll fill it up within a year or sooner with downloads, so we recommend you think long-term and consider the ~200-256GB range.

 The best value for money right now is 200GB from SanDisk, which has been available for as little as $50.

 An alternative approach would be to buy multiple cards and swap them depending on which games you want to play - slightly more effort, but potentially very affordable.